Top five Kansas State storylines of fall camp

 Yes, Collin Klein has been an offensive coordinator before.
 He held that title at Northern Iowa for one season and was the co-offensive coordinator in Manhattan during the final year under legendary coach Bill Snyder.

-But, as many know, he wasn't calling the plays in 2018.
+However, he wasn't calling the plays in 2018.
 That was Andre Coleman, even if Klein and Charlie Dickey held similar titles.
-Klein lacks the experience of doing it, even if promoted to such a role at the Power Five level.
+Klein lacks the experience of doing it.

-The first glimpse of it was promising when we saw his body of work in Houston.
+The first glimpse of it was a promising body of work in Houston.
 The offensive performance at the Texas Bowl was strong and a culmination of the weeks of practice beforehand.

 I have confidence that he can be very good in the role, but it is a box that still needs to be checked off for the Wildcats.